-1. Locate the graphics card (PCI-Express).

-2. Lift the pull tab to open the PCIe door.

-3. Push and hold the securing tab on the graphics-card slot and lift the graphics card from the graphics-card slot.
+1. Lift the pull tab to open the PCIe door.
+2. Push and hold the securing tab on the graphics-card slot and lift the graphics card from the graphics-card slot.

 Installing the graphics card

 If you are replacing a component, remove the existing component before performing the installation procedure.